nickserv/danamccurdy.com/_posts/2017-02-13--i-and-the-sea.md

 Or will it all melt away,
 yielding its identity
-to the universal “I”?
+to the universal?

+This is my prayer:
-If I am but a drop
+if I am but a drop
 in this ocean,
 may I do what I can,
 while I remain in this body,